ashwinkumar12345/ethereum-app1/README.md

 #### Syntax Highlighting in Atom

-- Install the language-ethereum plugin in Atom
+- Install the 'language-ethereum' plugin in Atom